huawei-noah/SMARTS/CONTRIBUTING.md

 ## Pre-Push Checklist

-1. Make sure the pre-commit hooks are installed via `pre-commit install`
+1. Make sure the pre-commit hooks are installed via `pre-commit install`.
 2. Do your best to see that your code compiles locally.
 3. Do not push to `master`.
 Instead make a branch and a [pull request](#Pull-Requests)